sushiswap/sushi-docs/docs/Tutorials/How to create a Miso auction.md

 ![](/img/tutimg/htcamo/htcamo3.png)
 _Enter the name, symbol, total supply and amount of tokens for sale_

 In the next step, you will be asked to enter the auction payment currency and the auction dates.
-The interface proposes ETH, DAI, USDC and USDT by default, but you can input a custom address of any ERC20 token as well.
+The interface proposes $ETH, $DAI, $USDC and $USDT by default, but you can input a custom address of any ERC-20 token as well.
 Please note that the start date must be greater (later) than the current date.

 ![](/img/tutimg/htcamo/htcamo4.png)
 _Select the payment currency and auction dates_